-The outer structure consists of four titanium alloy rails and four sidewalls made out of a titan aluminum alloy.
+The outer structure consists of four rails and four sidewalls made out of an aluminum alloy.
 For weight reduction some cut outs in the sidewalls exist.
 The inner structure consists of several panels hold in place by standoffs.
 The height of the standoffs can be adjusted to match the needs of each mounted subsystem.

 Body mounted solar arrays cannot supply sufficient power for the cubesat.
 To overcome this issue a solar array deploy mechanism (SADM) including a hold-down and release mechanism has been developed.
 The SADM is driven by two preloaded springs.
 As soon as the panels reach the destination position an end position catch fixates the panels.
 The SADM increases the effective surface facing the sun from 2U to 8U.

 The power concept of the satellite is set to have no power reconditioning on subsystem level.
 All required voltages are to be regulated by the central power control and distribution unit (PCDU).
 The primary side of the PCDU is connected to a maximum power point tracker regulating the output of the solar arrays.
 Within the PCDU a battery controller is managing the charge and discharging of the battery.
 The battery maximum capacity is set to be 20Wh at 12V.